chocolatey/choco/docs/generated/CommandsUpgrade.md

 # Upgrade Command (choco upgrade)

 Upgrades a package or a list of packages.
-Some may prefer to use `cup` as a shortcut for [[`choco upgrade`|Commandsupgrade]].
+Some may prefer to use `choco-up` as a shortcut for [[`choco upgrade`|Commandsupgrade]].
 If you do not have a package installed, upgrade will install it.